Github-Rhodes/webdriverio_test_automation/README.md

-# WedriverIo setup to run an automated api test.
+# WedriverIO setup to run an automated api test.

-My first attempt at using webdriverio.
+This is my first attempt at using webdriverio for testing.
 I utilized WebdriverIO, Supertest, Mocha, Chromedriver & Chai to build the automation.

 ---